One World Trade Center: Construction

 In January 2008, two cranes were moved onto the site.
 Construction of the tower's concrete core, which began after the cranes arrived, reached street level by May 17.
-The base was not finished until two years later, after which construction of the office floors began, and the first glass windows were subsequently installed; during 2010, floors were constructed at a rate of about one per week.
+The base was not finished until two years later, after which construction of the office floors began and the first glass windows were installed; during 2010, floors were constructed at a rate of about one per week.
 An advanced "cocoon" scaffolding system was installed to protect workers from falling, and was the first such safety system installed on a steel structure in the city.
 The tower reached 52 floors and was over 600 ft tall by December 2010.
 The tower's steel frame was halfway complete by then, but grew to 80 floors by the tenth anniversary of the September 11 attacks, at which time its concrete flooring had reached 68 floors and the glass cladding had reached 54 floors.